ruby2d/ruby2d.com/_pages/learn/images.md

 ---
 title: Images
-subtitle: Learn how to use images
+description: Learn how to use images
 next_topic: sprites
 layout: learn
 ---